 Imagine a stroll through ancient Athens among colorful statues and brightly decorated temples—in contrast with the colorless stone ruins that survive today.
 This exhibition presents full-size copies of Greek and Roman sculpture whose painted decoration, faded over the millennia, has been painstakingly reconstructed.

-Organized by the Stiftung Archäologie and the Staatliche Antikensammlungen und Glyptothek, Munich, and curated at the Art Museums by Susanne Ebbinghaus, George M. A. Hanfmann Curator of Ancient Art, and Amy Brauer, Diane Heath Beever Associate Curator of Ancient Art.
+Organized by the Stiftung Archäologie and the Staatliche Antikensammlungen und Glyptothek, Munich, the exhibition was conceived by Vinzenz Brinkmann and Raimund Wünsche, and curated at the Harvard University Art Museums by Susanne Ebbinghaus, George M. A. Hanfmann Curator of Ancient Art, and Amy Brauer, Diane Heeth Beever Associate Curator of Ancient Art.